-- To fine-tune the position of the instrument, use the Zoom level tool in the Video screen to zoom in and then press the up, down, left or right arrow keys on the controller keypad to move the instrument.
-The arrow keys do not move the instrument during scanning. - When the map is shown, use the left or right arrow keys to increment points and the up or down arrow keys to increment stations.
+• To fine-tune the position of the instrument, use the Zoom level tool in the Video screen to zoom in and then press the up, down, left or right arrow keys on the controller keypad to move the instrument.
+The arrow keys do not move the instrument during scanning.